-Those thinking of a move to Singapore should know that they'll be in good hands medically, as the standard of healthcare in Singapore is exemplary.
-The city-state is consistently ranked amongst the best-performing countries in the world when it comes to healthcare, and certainly has one of the top systems in Asia.
+Those thinking of a move to Singapore should know that they'll be in good hands medically, as the standard of healthcare in the city-state is top-notch.
+Singapore is consistently ranked among the best-performing countries in the world when it comes to healthcare, and certainly has one of the best systems in Asia.
 Medical staff are exceptionally highly trained, friendly and almost always proficient in English, while health facilities are also excellent.

-When it comes to health insurance, Singapore has a fairly unique system of universal coverage in which patients are expected to co-pay for most of their medical expenses, but in return they have access to basic, affordable healthcare when it's needed most.
+When it comes to health insurance, Singapore has a fairly unique system of universal coverage.
+Patients are expected to co-pay for most of their medical expenses, but in return, they have access to basic, affordable healthcare when it's needed most.

-Unfortunately, only expats who are permanent residents or citizens will have access to this care, while those on normal work passes will either need to take out insurance on their own or receive insurance through their employer.
+Unfortunately, only expats who are permanent residents or citizens will have access to the public health insurance system.
+Those on normal work passes will either need to take out health insurance or receive insurance through their employer.

 Public healthcare in Singapore